vegaprotocol/vega/README.md

 - sign transaction to be verified on foreign blockchain
 - and more...

-In order to do these different action, the vega node needs to access these chains using their native wallet.
+In order to do these different action, the Vega node needs to access these chains using their native wallet.
 To do so the vega command line provide a command line tool:
 `vega nodewallet` allowing users to import foreign blockchain wallets credentials, so they can be used at runtime.

-For more details on how to use the vega nodewallet run:
+For more details on how to use the Vega node wallets run:
 ```
 vega nodewallet --help
 ```